A retreat designed specifically for a community of faith.

 Contact Manda for more information.

 Manda Stack is an ordained minister in the United Church of Christ for 23 years.
 She last served as Pastor at Union Grove Congregational UCC and Raymond Community Church UCC.
 She has held leadership positions in a variety of settings in the Wisconsin Conference UCC including as a Facilitator for Communities of Practice, Moderator of the Southeast Association, State Women’s Committee, Chairperson of the Conference Nominating Committee, and Facilitator for the Five Practices of Fruitful Congregations program.
 She served locally as the Vice President of the Union Grove Area Foodbank.
-She led a pastor’s group on a “reverse mission trip” to Chiapas Mexico.
+She led a pastor’s group on a “reverse mission trip” to Chiapas Mexico. (see more about Manda below)

 Rev. Manda Stack brings her skilled leadership to groups on retreat